 - Decisional procrastinators: They become frozen by fear and anxiety.

-But there are problems with minor habits of procrastination.
+But there are problems with even minor habits of procrastination.

 Procrastination Contributes to: